kakajuro/osu-is-bot/README.md

 yarn
 ```

 Populate a .env file with your API Keys and Access Tokens.
-(These can be obtained by apply for a twitter developer account [here](https://developer.twitter.com/en/apply/user.html).
+(These can be obtained by applying for a twitter developer account [here](https://developer.twitter.com/en/apply/user.html)).

 ```.env
 API_KEY=YOUR_API_KEY